phooey/is-it-raining/README.md

 The second test makes sure that an attribution link for the Dark Sky API is displayed on the page, in accordance with the [Terms of Service](https://darksky.net/dev/docs/terms) for the Dark Sky API.

 ## Building and running the application:
-First get your own API Key from [Dark Sky](https://darksky.net/dev), then paste your key into the file "src/main/resources/darksky.apikey.properties.example" and rename the file to "darksky.apikey.properties".
+First get your own API Key from [Dark Sky](https://darksky.net/dev), then paste your key into the file `src/main/resources/darksky.apikey.properties.example` and rename the file to `darksky.apikey.properties`.

 To run the tests execute the following command:
 `mvn test`